-Hardwood flooring is one of the best and highest-end floorings available.
+Hardwood flooring cost is the main factor in choosing hardwood floors.
 You can’t get a nicer floor unless you’re willing to pay $10,000 on custom tile or marble.
 Otherwise, a hardwood floor is your best option.

 But calculating the cost of your hardwood flooring and if it’s a good deal can be difficult.
 That’s why we’ve put together a guide to help you find out how much you should be spending on hardwood flooring.